AmirShaikh-aprofile/Daily_Training_updates/AZ-103/Service Details.md

-   Generic VM Images - Rremoved the used and machine information and original VM in unusable Proximitry placement groups - The VM are created in nerby hardware for bettter networ performance Azure Web App Service - the entire physhical and virtual infra takes care by the MS Azure
+   Generic VM Images - Rremoved the used and machine information and original VM in unusable Proximitry placement groups - The VM are created in nerby hardware for bettter networ performance Azure Web App Service - the entire physhical and virtual infra takes care by the MS Azure Web app slots - It will create same app staing slot and for newer version of application then we can swap the to production and stgin as per need